Since the blog was originally posted the historic data tables have been added to the service. The field details are below

 Esri UK’s “UK COVID-19 Data” is a feature service containing coronavirus (COVID-19) data automatically updated from the Public Health England (PHE) API, on a daily basis.
 It is open to anyone with an ArcGIS Online subscription, hosted in the ArcGIS Living Atlas of the World.

-This service has been created so that users can seamlessly access this authoritative data within the ArcGIS platform.
+This service has been created so that users can seamlessly access this authoritative data within ArcGIS.
 Users can create maps and carry out analysis to help public understanding and response planning for decision-makers in a rapidly changing environment.

 Please be aware that, although the service is updated daily, the delay between PHE’s specimen and reporting dates means there is a 2-day offset in the service data.
 Specimen date refers to the date the specimen was collected from the patient and Reporting date comes from the date the laboratory submits the report to PHE.
 Using the PHE API, our service takes the current day request minus two days to account for the offset.
 Anyone pulling the service into a live map or dashboard can rely upon the latest available information as it will be updated every day.